-462 4.5.
+4.4.
 Prospects for using soil temperature profiles

-Using standard soil moisture and soil temperature observations is a way to investigate soil thermal properties over a large variety of soils, as the access to such data is facilitated by online databases (Dorigo et al., 2013).
+thermal properties over a large variety of soils, as the access to such data is facilitated by online databases (Dorigo et al., 2013).

-A limitation of the data used in this study, however, is that soil temperature observations (T_i) are recorded with a resolution of $\Delta T_i = 0.1$ °C only (see Sect.
+A limitation of the data set we used, however, is that soil temperature observations (T_i) are recorded with a resolution of $\Delta T_i = 0.1$ °C only (see Sect.
 2.1).
 This low resolution affects the accuracy of the soil thermal diffusivity estimates.
-In order to limit the impact of this effect, a data filtering technique is used (see Supplement 4) and D_h is retrieved with a precision of 18 %.
+In order to limit the impact of this effect, a data filtering technique is used (see Supplement 5) and D_h is retrieved with a precision of 18 %.